-The measurements of the panel are ???mm x ???mm.
+The measurements of the panel are 2200-2400 x 800.
 The working area is manufactured from MDF and will have been given an undercoat (white dispersion).

 Experts must draw the mural for module 5 during the preparation days at the